customer journey map template on a Miro board

 About the Customer Journey Map Template

-A customer journey map (also called a user journey map) shows your customer's experiences with your brand and company across all its touchpoints.
-In a customer journey map, interactions are placed in a timeline to map out the user flow.
+A customer journey map, also known as a user journey map, is a visual representation of how customers experience your brand and company across all its touchpoints.
+In a customer journey map template, interactions are placed in a pre-made timeline to map out the user flow.

 How to use Miro’s customer journey map template

-Here are 6 steps to create a successful CJM using the customer journey map template.
-In each section, we will dive a little deeper, but remember, every map is different, so you may spend more time on one step compared to another.
+Here are 6 steps to create a successful CJM using the customer journey mapping template.
+In each section, we will dive a little deeper, but remember, every customer journey map is different, so you may spend more time on one step compared to another.

 1. Set clear objectives for the map